sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/operations.md

 ### Performance Checks

 We utilize the Sourcegraph built-in [alerting](https://docs.sourcegraph.com/admin/observability/alerting) to monitor application-level metrics.
-We identify a list of critial metrics that are representation on the overal system performance, and the alert is delivered to Opsgenie.
-Opsgenie will notify On-Call DevOps engineers](../index.md#on-call) and the On-Call engineers will proceed to invesitiage and ensure we reach to a resolution.
+We identify a list of critical metrics that are representation on the overall system performance, and the alert is delivered to Opsgenie.
+Opsgenie will notify On-Call DevOps engineers](../index.md#on-call) and the On-Call engineers will proceed to investigate and ensure we reach to a resolution.

 A list of critial metrics that will be routed to Opsgenie: